van-richard/CodingNotes/notebooks/00-quickstart/06PDBFiles.md

 less 1aki.pdb   # View the contents using the command "less"
 :::

-The {term}`less` command is a Linux utility that can be used to read the contents of a text file one page (one screen) at a time.
+The `less` command is a Linux utility that can be used to read the contents of a text file one page (one screen) at a time.
 It has faster access because if a file is large, it doesn't access the complete file, but accesses it page by page.
 To navigate, just use your d-pad (directional pad; up, down, left, and right keys).

 When you get PDB files the from RCSB, they will start with some information pertaining to RCSB data, biological system, experiments performed, and journal/author details.
 Here is the first 20 lines of the files: